 - vcs step: The version control system specified in the project's versioningit configuration is queried for information about the project's working directory: the most recent tag, the number of commits since that tag, whether there are any uncommitted changes, and other data points. - tag2version step: A version is extracted from the tag returned by the vcs step - next-version step: The next version after the most recent version is calculated - If there have been no commits or uncommitted changes since the most recent tag, the version returned by the tag2version step is used as the project version.
-Otherwise: - format step: The results of the preceding steps are combined to produce a final project version. - template-fields step: Values from the preceding steps are used to calculate a set of template fields for use by the write and/or onbuild steps versioningit registers a setuptools.finalize_distribution_options entry point that causes it to be run whenever setuptools computes the metadata for a project in an environment in which versioningit is installed.
-If the project in question has a pyproject.toml file with a [tool.versioningit] table, then versioningit performs the version calculations described above and sets the project's version to the final value.
+Otherwise: - format step: The results of the preceding steps are combined to produce a final project version. - template-fields step: Values from the preceding steps are used to calculate a set of template fields for use by the write and/or onbuild steps versioningit registers plugins with both setuptools and Hatch that cause it to be run whenever one of those backends computes the metadata for a project in an environment in which versioningit is installed.
+If the project in question has a pyproject.toml file with a [tool.versioningit] table (or, for Hatch only, a [tool.hatch.version] table containing more than just a source key), then versioningit performs the version calculations described above and sets the project's version to the final value.
 (If a version cannot be determined because the project is not in a repository or repository archive, then versioningit will assume the project is an unpacked sdist and will look for a PKG-INFO file to fetch the version from instead.)
-If the pyproject. toml contains a [tool.versioningit.write] table, then the write step will also be run at this time; the default write method creates a file at a specified path containing the project's version.
+If the configuration table contains a write subtable, then the write step will also be run at this time; the default write method creates a file at a specified path containing the project's version.

-1.2 Setuptools Integration
+1.2 Build Integration